dthuff/maze-nd/README.md

     poetry run python draw_maze.py 40 40

+By default, this will save an image of the maze at `examples/maze_image.png`

 Any number of shape dimensions can be passed.
 A 3D maze can be generated via:

     poetry run python draw_maze.py 20 20 20